A warm welcome awaits you in the shadow of Hadrian’s Wall

 Our Donkey

 Coco is one of the noisiest residents at Herding Hill Farm, particularly if he sees any of our wardens just before feeding time.
 He also likes to call our guests over to ensure they don’t forget he is there.
 He is a sociable animal and regularly allows guests to stroke him at his gate.
 Until 2020 we had another donkey Barney who sadly passed away.
-Whilst donkeys typically live in pairs, Coco and Robin our Shetland pony get on so well we have decided to leave them together for the time being.
+Whilst donkeys typically live in pairs, Coco and Robin our Shetland pony get on so well we have decided to leave them together.
 Donkeys can be a calming influence on other animals and are very clever, with a keen sense of curiosity.

 • A donkey is far stronger than a horse of the same size